For some, it is almost a second home and for others, a simple place of passage.

 With an average of 100,000 hours of our lives spent at work, people are finally beginning to realise the importance of making it a nice and pleasant place to be.

-In this article, Amandine Braillard, PayFit's global head of HR explains why PayFit as a company has made employee fulfilment its No.1 priority.
+In this article, Amandine Braillard, PayFit's Global HR Lead explains why PayFit as a company has made employee fulfilment its No.1 priority.

-Unfortunately, the invasive nature of modern workplaces can mean that employees feel incapable of escaping the problems that they are experiencing professionally.
-Modern technology is certainly a contributing factor and has increased the pressure on employees and in parallel redefined employer expectations.
+Unfortunately, the invasive nature of modern working practices can lead to employees feeling incapable of escaping the problems that they are experiencing professionally.
+Modern technology is certainly a contributing factor and has increased the pressure on employees and, in parallel, redefined employer expectations.

-However, there is a different approach out there.
-One that looks to ensure that employee wellbeing is prioritised; one that addresses employee concerns; and one that looks to clearly distinguish between personal and professional life.
+However, a different approach exists.
+One that looks to ensure that employee wellbeing is prioritised; one that addresses employee concerns; and one that looks to clearly distinguish between a personal and professional life.

 1. Personal development as the cornerstone of the company

 The idea of fulfilment is based above all on a vision of a company's growth model.
-For a long time neglected in favour of business approach, the concept of wellbeing at work has gained considerable interest in recent years.
+For a long time neglected in favour of a business approach, the concept of wellbeing at work has gained considerable traction in recent years.

 For a number of years, capitalist sentiments dictated the way that businesses were run.
 Profit was prioritised, and the more human-focused side of business and company ownership was relegated to the sidelines.